1. Introduction to the collaborative professional learning bursary

 To be eligible for the bursary, applications must submit evidence for all of the following criteria:

-• Applicant: The applicant must be a registered teacher.
+Applicant: The applicant must be a registered teacher applying on behalf of the lead school.
 If you are not working in a school (e.g. due to secondment, retiring etc.) you must partner with a lead school in order to participate in the bursary scheme.

 6. Digital asset requirement